RoboticAgents/trudytheturtle/writing/report.md

 ## Team Work

-TODO: Describe the details of your team working strategy, specifically explain how did you complete this work as a team and describe the specific contributions of each team member.
+Describe the details of your team working strategy, specifically explain how did you complete this work as a team and describe the specific contributions of each team member.
+A: We had all observed what the team before us had accomplished then started working.
+We read together how to set up the robot set by set.
+Once we set the robot us we started to discuss where we wanted the robot to start and end for its path within the campus center.
+Once we decided this, we moved on to developing the map.
+Last then we did was take a video of it and uploaded it to our repo.
+We divied up the report so that everyone could commit to it.
+We also helped each other by suggesting other small commits for participation points such as adding a word to cspell or adding our names to the report.